 By the early 20th century Shacklewell had gained a synagogue and some industrial premises, while a number of larger houses were being knocked down and replaced by more terraces.

-The grade II* listed church of St Barnabas was built on Shacklewell Row in 1909–11.
-Its neo-Byzantine architecture (and later interior decoration, shown in the photograph on the right*) was the work of Charles Reilly, who had attended the church’s precursor, the Merchant Taylors’ school mission.
+The grade II* listed church of St Barnabas was built on Shacklewell Row in 1909-11.
+Its neo-Byzantine architecture (and later interior decoration) was the work of Charles Reilly, who had attended the church’s precursor, the Merchant Taylors’ school mission.

 Parts of Shacklewell became a slum and several streets were cleared in the 1930s to make way for municipal and philanthropic housing projects.
 More flats followed after the Second World War.